-We blend oral sounds together every day when we speak to create words.
-We speak millions of words in conversations across the globe every day.
+We blend oral sounds together when we speak to create words.
+We speak millions of words in conversations across the globe.
 Speech comes naturally to nearly everyone.
 Reading, on the other hand, is not so easy.

 The term blends has been around for a long time.
 I remember blends from my school days.
 This term is used to describe adjacent consonant sounds — two consonants that sit together are also called consonant clusters by speech pathologists who work on articulation problems with children.